onethinx/Sprouty_Workshop/README.md

 # Onethinx Sprouty Workshop

 ## These are steps that we will use in this workshop.
-They also contain code are here to copy if you need them.
+They also contain code and are here to copy if you need them.

 [Part 1: Soil Temperature, Air Temperature, Light intensity and LEDs.](Part_1_Temperatures_and_Light/)